GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 # Security Controls Mappings
+Note: 20220720 still a WIP as I bring in 30 more controls on top of the 61 to round out PBMM coverage and fill out the bidirectional control-services evidence links - expect additions over the rest of July 2020 - fmichaelobrien

 The purpose of this document is to detail the relationship/coverage/evidence between ITSG-33 security controls and corresponding GCP services.

 [ITSG-33 Security Controls Grid](#security-controls) | [Google Cloud Platform Services - Mapped to Controls](#google-cloud-services)